syncfusion-content/uwp-docs/uwp/Range-Slider/Thumb-ToolTip.md

 ---
 layout: post
-title: Deals with Tooltip options for Syncfusion RangeSlider control in UWP
+title: Thumb ToolTip in UWP Range Slider control | Syncfusion
-description: Explains about the Tooltip options supported by SfRangeSlider control for UWP
+description: Learn here all about Thumb ToolTip support in Syncfusion UWP Range Slider (SfRangeSlider) control and more.
 platform: uwp
 control: SfRange Slider
 documentation: ug
 ---

-# Thumb ToolTip
+# Thumb ToolTip in UWP Range Slider (SfRangeSlider)

 The Thumb tooltip shows the current value on which the Thumb stands.